LeviUni/TerrainGenerator/README.md

 ### Implementation

 The scene is rendered three times.
-Two of these passes are done to [Framebuffers](https://www.khronos.org/opengl/wiki/Framebuffer_Object).
+Two of these passes are rendered to [Framebuffers](https://www.khronos.org/opengl/wiki/Framebuffer_Object).
 The textures that these passes give are used in the water shader.
 It uses a dUdV map to distort the textures, and renders them to a flat quad.
 This means the water doesn't actually wave, it is just an illusion.
 Calculating real-time reflections of complex objects is only feasible if this is the reflection is on a plane.

 The multiple textures are done by passing an array of materials to the shader.
 Based on the dot product of the triangle normal and the up vector, a slope is calculated.
 This is used in mixing between the grass/sand textures and the rock texture.
 Then, the sand and water are mixed based on a height.